 Today I see her after a long time.
 I have been waiting for her, I have a surprise for her.
 She comes with her unkempt hair again, today I invite her.
 I wave and gesture to come up.
 She hesitates, but can’t say no to her accomplice.
 She comes home, I offer her milk and cookie.
 She smiles weekly, but she takes the cookie.
 I ask her questions and she just hums.
 She doesn’t reply.
 I ask for her mother, her father, school, where does she live.
 No reply, at that time I realize I’ve never heard her speak.

 ” Can you talk? ” I ask. she shakes her head in negative.

-“Oh” I am surprised how I never understood that she can’t talk.
+“Oh” I am surprised how I never understood that she couldn’t talk.
 But then, I remember whenever I tried talking to her before this, she would either smile or hum.

-“Ma , papa?”
-She nods her head.
+“Ma, papa?”, She nods her head.
 I ask her to eat.
 She finishes the milk and cookie.
 Then she takes my hand and touches her cheek with my hand.
 Her way of saying ‘thanks’, I figure.
-I smile, she doesn’t let go off my hand, but gets up and signals to go out.
+I smile, she doesn’t let go off my hand but gets up and signals to go out.
 I leave my tea once again and head to our little Lala land.
-Our meetings had been serendipitous for both us, and as she has taught me how to relive my life.
+Our meetings have been serendipitous for both us, and as she has taught me how to relive my life.
 I slide a small little anklet in her hand, she looks at it.

 “For me?” her eyes ask me.
 The small little trinket brings joy to her, and the effervescent smile erupts again.
 And I get joy to see her happy.